 - From 1956: the principles of the Report of the Committee of Three were further developed and implemented.
 The Committee recommended measures in the area of political cooperation with regard to foreign policies, the peaceful settlement of inter-member disputes, economic cooperation, scientific and technical cooperation, cultural cooperation and cooperation in the information field.

 The Committee of Three left a lasting legacy by encouraging NATO members to reconcile differences within the Organization through productive consultation on matters of common concern, including issues outside the defined NATO area.
 The Suez crisis provided a first-hand example of why close political consultation and non-military cooperation are necessary.

 The principal forum for political consultation is the North Atlantic Council.
 The NAC is NATO’s principal political decision-making committee.
-The Secretary General, by virtue of his chairmanship, plays an essential part in this process.
+The Secretary General, as the chair of the NAC, plays an essential part in this process.
 Consultation also takes place on a regular basis in other fora, including NATO committees and working groups.
 All of these bodies derive their authority from the Council.